 Target demographics: High school students, ages 14-18, with special emphasis on youth that reside near our program sites.

-Direct beneficiaries per year: 3,500
+Direct beneficiaries per year: 4,900

 Programs: EPI inspires and improves science education efforts worldwide through field-based student-science partnerships.
-By engaging youth from Latin America and the U.S. in hands-on collaborative science and conservation projects that protect species and habitat in six countries, EPI bridges the gap between cultures and empowers the next generation of conservation leaders.
+By engaging youth from Latin America and the U.S. in hands-on collaborative science and conservation projects that protect species and habitat in five countries, EPI bridges the gap between cultures and empowers the next generation of conservation leaders.
 We make a difference in the world one student at a time, fostering personal transformation of our students as they reconnect with the land and each other through our projects.
 EPI's vision is to create an ecologically literate society where the world's youth are empowered to take an active role in conservation.

 As a biologist and a high school teacher I have found that Ecology Project International (EPI) complement much of what I teach inside the classroom.
 The trips I have organized with them have helped me provide my students with experiences and expose them to activities that are almost impossible to do during a normal academic year.